himiDias/CookieClicker-Optimal-Autobuy/README.md

 ## Notes For Future Adjustments

-- <bold><strong>Unable to get the cookies for each building, ends up only retrieving cookies for time machine 12 times because the tooltip is constantly set to time machine when in a for loop.
-Must be fixed immediately as cannot move forward</strong><bold>
+- <bold><strong>Need to handle how to extract the number from the string, could use regex.
+Must be done immediately before continuing</strong><bold>

 - <bold><strong>Issue with big number multiplation, leaving a small decimal at the end.
 Must be fixed before calculation begins</strong></bold>